A 1-hour practice plan

 One Spring day at MSU we had the last of the off-season practice sessions with the team before they went on Spring Break.
 After the break we were shifting into the non-traditional season (Spring Training).
-Those with an NCAA background know we could only do 2 hours of on-court work in the off season.
 All the players had done an hour already earlier in the week – either individually or in small groups.
-This session, though, featured everyone.
-As I had recently found out, that was allowed in Division II.
-It wasn’t in Division I when I coached that level.
+This session, though, featured everyone, as the NCAA rules allowed.

 Since we only had two practices before our first Spring tournament, the head coach wanted to give the players a chance to go 6 v 6 for the first time in a long while.
 We therefore decided to devote 30 minutes to that.
 The first 30 minutes was build up to it.